 Easy to slip on thanks to the a criss-cross lacing system using loops of material for speed lacing these options from Henri Lloyd are great if you’re looking for a more technical shoe that will give you a bit more agility.

 The Octo Grips were fast drying, easily adjusted and gripped the deck well.
 The sole features a blade technology and the one-piece construction reduces the need for stitching (hence the mono) and so improves durability.

-Breathability was good on test, meaning this shoes remained pong-free even after a hard day on board.
+Breathability was good on test, meaning these boat shoes remained pong-free even after a hard day on board.
 The open construction and super quick-drying mesh worked well and even on first wear rubbing was minimal.